0xLuigi/sql-metamask-id-viewer/README.md

 Download link:
 https://github.com/0xLuigi/sql-metamask-id-viewer/archive/refs/heads/main.zip

+❗ **This tool now includes an HTML interface.
+The best way to run this tool 😀**

+- **Easier to use** - runs index.html in your browser
+- Only accepts .sqlite files
+---

 ### Why?

 Sometimes MetaMask wallet on Firefox won't load due to incorrect file name, so I created this simple program to fix it.